voml/iris-orm/projects/iris.ts/iris-types/README.md

 # `@yydb/iris-types`

-Native TypeScript counterpart of Rust `iris-types`.
+TypeScript declarations for the Rust Iris binding surface.

 Not a public application dependency — apps use [`@yydb/iris`](../iris/).
-This package will hold session / planner / capability types once the TS runtime is implemented.
+This package describes session, plan, capability, and diagnostic values crossing the N-API / browser-WASM boundary.
+It must not become a parallel runtime or semantic source of truth.